Carbon offsetting for UK businesses: a practical guide

 Carbon offsetting means paying for emissions reductions or removals elsewhere to compensate for emissions you produce yourself.
 When a business buys a carbon credit and retires it against its own emissions, it can claim that tonne has been offset.

 The key word is "compensate."
-Offsetting does not eliminate your emissions — it finances reductions elsewhere.
-This is why the scientific consensus is that offsetting should come after genuine reduction efforts, not instead of them.
-A business that buys cheap credits while making no effort to reduce its own emissions is engaged in greenwashing, not climate action.
+Offsetting does not eliminate your emissions.
+It finances reductions or removals elsewhere.
+This is why offsetting should come after genuine reduction efforts, not instead of them.
+A business that buys cheap credits while making no effort to reduce its own emissions is engaged in greenwashing risk, not climate action.

 Where offsetting fits in a net zero strategy

-The SBTi's Net-Zero Standard, published in 2021, specifies that companies must reduce their emissions by at least 90% before relying on offsets for the remaining 10%.
-This is a stricter standard than many businesses have historically applied — it rules out reaching "net zero" by simply buying enough credits to cancel out current emission levels.
+The Science Based Targets initiative's Net-Zero Standard specifies that companies must make deep value-chain reductions before using neutralisation for residual emissions.
+This is stricter than many businesses have historically applied because it rules out reaching "net zero" by simply buying enough credits to cancel out current emission levels.
+Our SBTi explainer covers how science-based targets work and why the framework changed after the 2024 controversy over Scope 3 offsets.

 What types of credits should UK businesses buy?